civicrm/civicrm-user-guide/docs/appendices/free-software.md

     organisation can hire someone to create it.
 Of course, the organisation can also submit a feature request to the CiviCRM team as with any software product.
--   Similarly, anyone can fix a **bug** (error in the software) if he or she has the skills to do so.
+-   Similarly, anyone can fix a **bug** (error in the software) if they have the skills to do so.
 Because the source code is available, clients can also find bugs more easily.
 -   Members of the community have much more input into how CiviCRM develops than is traditionally available via closed